By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 To gain some sense of the requirements for Google showing your rich snippets in the search results it is useful to take a look at the wording Ait used in response to a question on Twitter as to why Rich Snippets are not showing.

 It is useful to summarize the findings first, as the translations of Ait’s conversation are not the best:

 - Rich Snippets display in the SERPs depending on the Quality and Relevance of the page.

 - If satisfactory, it can take 24 hours for the Rich Snippets to appear.

-- The Quality of the page is compared to other websites which appear for that search query, as they try not to clutter the search results with Rich Snippets.
+- The Quality of the page is compared to other websites that appear for that search query, as they try not to clutter the search results with Rich Snippets.
 Therefore, there is no guarantee your rich snippets will appear for all queries.

 From our own experience, we know that websites affected by a Google Panda Penalty will lose their Rich Snippets showing in the SERPs.
-We suspect, therefore, that the quality of the website is also a factor rather than just the page quality.
-Furthermore, it is now important to make sure your content is better than your competition as limitations on the number of Rich Snippets showing for any search query seems to now be a factor.
+We suspect, therefore, that the quality of the site is also a factor rather than just the page quality.
+Furthermore, it is now essential to make sure your content is better than your competition as limitations on the number of Rich Snippets showing for any search query seems to now be a factor.

-You can see the full conversation, and translations using “Google Translate” below:
+You can see the full conversation and translations using “Google Translate” below:

 Kevin: Any idea of the time (according to your exp.)
 Avg. for displaying Rich Snippets in the SERPs?

 Ait: It’s more a question of quality and relevance page snippets [Romich] that time